KanuX-14/fc-engine/TROUBLESHOOTING.md

 -------

 - FreeCraft use it's own Modding API call type (freecraft), but Minetest uses their own call type (minetest).<br>
-Until the implementation of the automated version detection get done, it is recommended to set `modding_api` (Advanced/Temporary Settings) to anything else than `freecraft`.<br>
+Currently there is no possible way to use Minetest mods on FreeCraft engine.<br>
 The default value is set to `freecraft` because of this engine calls.
-It can be reset at any moment.

 Android
 -------